andreass01/.github/SECURITY.md

 ## Reporting a Bug

-The `standard` team and community take all security bugs in `standard` seriously.
+The Athos team and community take all security issues very seriously.
-Thank you for improving the security of `standard`.
+Thank you for improving the security of Athos.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

-Report security bugs by emailing the lead maintainer at feross@feross.org.
+Report security bugs by emailing the lead maintainer at .

 The lead maintainer will acknowledge your email within 48 hours, and will send a more detailed response within 48 hours indicating the next steps in handling